EdoardoGruppi/DAPS_assignment/README.md

 - **Alpha_vantage** delivers a free API for real time financial data and most used finance indicators in a simple json or pandas format.
 This module implements a python interface to the free API provided by Alpha Vantage.

-- **Pmdarima** pmdarima brings R’s auto.arima function to Python.
+- **Pmdarima** brings R’s auto.arima function to Python.
 Pmdarima is written in Python and Cython and provides an easy-to-use set of functions and classes.

 - **Fbprophet** is a procedure for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
 Prophet is robust to missing data and shifts in the trend, and typically handles outliers well.

 - **Mplfinance** provides several utilities for the visualization, and visual analysis, of financial data.

-- **Statsmodels** statsmodels is a Python package that provides a complement to scipy for statistical computations including descriptive statistics and estimation and inference for statistical models.
+- **Statsmodels** is a Python package that provides a complement to scipy for statistical computations including descriptive statistics and estimation and inference for statistical models.

 - **Scipy** is an open-source software for mathematics, science, and engineering.
 The SciPy library strictly depends on NumPy.

 - **Pylab** is a procedural interface to the Matplotlib object-oriented plotting library.
-Actually, PyLab is not a package.
-It is a module that gets installed alongside Matplotlib.
+Actually, PyLab is not a package but a module that gets installed alongside Matplotlib.

 - **Re** provides regular expression matching operations similar to those found in Perl.
 Built-in package.